RenchuSong/PRESS/README.md

 To get the initial experiment code, switch to master branch and take a look at v1 folder.

 This is an ongoing effort.
 Currently only PRESS core service is finished.

 Read core/src/press_core_test_client.cpp to learn sample code of calling the APIs of PRESS service in C++.

+Read core/src/ad_hoc.cpp to learn sample code of directly calling the C++ functions in PRESS without going through the service APIs.

 Run:
 ```